You want smart political talk without the meltdowns?

 I don't understand.

-It's like one in forty thousand, one to eighty thousand, and that's for the statistics for the NIH.
+And that's for the statistics for the NIH.

-Um and he he equated that with COVID.
+And he equated that with COVID.

 You can't even compare the two of those as far as the testing.

-We've referred to it often because the the early indications were, and this is a very big study, nearly 800,000 people.
+We've referred to it often because the early indications were, and this is a very big study, nearly 800,000 people.

-Um now it's got to be peer reviewed.
+Now, it's got to be peer-reviewed.

-I want to there's got to be some follow up.
+There's got to be some follow-up.

-uh, but the early data is you know, it's very strong, and we kept getting lectured about following the science.
+And we kept getting lectured about following the science.

-I'm a believer in science and I believe in the science of vaccination, even.
+I'm a believer in science and I believe in the science of vaccination even.

 We've had enough doctors on.

-And at the end of the day, too, I believe in freedom, medical privacy, and doctor patient confidentiality.
+And at the end of the day, too, I believe in freedom, medical privacy, and doctor-patient confidentiality.

 Nobody seems to want to talk about any of these other issues besides us.

-Uh again, I I'm waiting for the full science to come in out of Israel on this, which they're working on as we speak.
+Again, I'm waiting for the full science to come in out of Israel on this, which they're working on as we speak.

 You know, why couldn't they find an accommodation?